S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 If you're the one presenting a proposal, write it down, share it with the others beforehand if possible and aim to keep your explanation concise and clear.
 Describe it in a way that maximizes the potential that others will understand what you are proposing, without requiring further explanation.

-**Note:** Involving stakeholders in the creation of a proposal can increase engagement and accountability for whatever is decided because people are more likely to take ownership of an agreement that they participate in creating.
+**Note:** Involving stakeholders in the creation of a proposal can increase engagement and accountability for whatever is decided because people are more likely to take ownership of a policy that they participate in creating.
 On the other hand, participatory or collaborative decision-making requires people's time and effort, so, only use it when the gains are worthwhile.

 ## Step 3: Understand the Proposal